The Financial Technology Law Review: Belgium

 ii General laws and regulations that may apply to tokens and cryptocurrencies

 Save for the Marketing Prohibition Regulation, there are no Belgian (hard) laws or regulations that specifically target blockchain or cryptocurrencies.
 Consequently, any type of cryptocurrency, token or other asset created or transferred by means of distributed ledger technology, as well as any related service, must be analysed from the perspective of existing laws and concepts.
-Most Belgian financial laws, including anti-money laundering laws, do not materially deviate from the EU legislation they seek to implement, and will therefore not be discussed here.
-There are, however, some interesting deviations from or additions to the EU financial law framework, a selection of which are discussed below.
+Most Belgian financial laws do not materially deviate from the EU legislation they seek to implement and will therefore not be discussed here.
+There are, however, some interesting deviations from or additions to the EU financial law framework, a selection of which is discussed below.

 The Belgian prospectus legislation, among others: